-Surveillance Areas Data availability (i) Reporting frequency/Timeliness (ii) Data quality (iii) Consistency (iv) Others, if any (v) National Account GDP on the production side is the main approach, while the expenditure approach is not publicly available.
-The data has been re-based on base year FY15/16.
+Surveillance Areas Data availability (i) Reporting frequency/Timeliness (ii) Data quality (iii) Consistency (iv) Others, if any (v) National Account GDP on the production side is the main approach, while the expenditure approach is not publicly available.The data has been re-based on base year FY15/16.
 Disseminated on an annual basis, with a 3-6 month lag.
-Coverage of the growing private sector is incomplete due to a lack of annual enterprise/economic surveys.
+Coverage of the growing private sector is incomplete due to a lack of annual enterprise/ economic surveys.
 Myanmar's National Account broadly follows the concepts and definitions of the System of National Accounts 1968.
 In the medium term, they plan to adopt the 2008 SNA with the help of the SNA team established in the Planning Department.
 Balance of Payments (BOP) and External Position Data is available.
 Quarterly, with a three- quarter lag.
 Gaps in some services, direct investment assets and other investment assets impact the reliability of data.
 The statement of the BOP is compiled broadly according to the classification of the BPM6 . - Nation (Union+ Region/ State) Budget and Government/ External Debt The Budget Department of MoPF has disseminated Government Fiscal Data on the MoPF website since 2018 March.
 Monthly budget executions are not available in English.
 The periodicity of data is annual, on a fiscal year basis.
 The budget figure is presented two months before the new fiscal year.
 The data has been improved and the figures are based on Myanmar's available accounting and analytical methods.
-The Budget Department of MoPF compiles Government Finance Statistics according to GFS 2014 Methodology cash basic.
-The plan for future improvement is to compile the quarterly Government Finance Statistics.
+The Budget Department of MoPF compiles Government Finance Statistics according to GFS 2014 Methodology cash basis.
+The plan for future improvement is to compile the quarterly Gov- ernment Finance Statistics.
 Money Supply and Credit Growth Selected Monthly Economic Indicators are available online.
 Data on monetary aggregates is available on a monthly basis with a five-month lag.
 Source data comprises five sets of accounts, each one in a different format: a separate set of accounts for each of the four state-owned banks and one set for the private banks.
 Money supply and credit statistics are compiled broadly in accordance with the Monetary and Financial Statistics Manual (MFSM) methodol ogy.
-Revisions on past time-series are made without adequate explanation on the underlying reasons for the revisions.
+Revisions on past time- series are made without adequate explanation of the underlying reasons for the revisions.
 Financial Sector Soundness Indicators Some data is publicly disseminated and other data is available upon request.
 NPL data is not reported.
 Some data with a one- year lag is available upon request.
 Banking sector indicators have yet to be brought in line with international standards.
-Revisions on past time-series are made without adequate explanation about the underlying reasons for the revisions. - State-Owned- Enterprises' Statistics Some data is publicly disseminated and other data isavailable upon request.
-State-owned enterprises' production (volume, value and unit price) is reported monthly and yearly by line ministries. - Accounts of SEEs are compiled according to internal methods. -
+Revisions on past time-series are made without adequate explanation about the underlying reasons for the revisions. - State-Owned- Enterprises' Statistics Some data is publicly disseminated and other data is available upon request.
+State-owned enterprises' production (volume, value and unit price) is reported monthly and yearly by line ministries. - Supplementary Data Adequ Accounts of SEEs are compiled according to internal methods. - RPD Matrix.

-Source: Notes: AMRO staff compilations.
+Data Adequacy for Surveillance Purposes: A Preliminary Assessment ource: O staff compilations.
 This preliminary assessment will form the "Supplementary Data Adequacy Assessment" in the ERPD Matrix.
+Data availability refers to whether the official data is available for public access by any means.
+Notes: